earthly/earthly/docs/earthly-config/earthly-config.md

 #### auth

 Either `ssh`, `https`, or `auto` (default).
-If `https` is specified, user and password fields are used to authenticate over https when pulling from git for the corresponding site.
+If `https` is specified, user and password fields are used to authenticate over HTTPS when pulling from git for the corresponding site.
 If `auto` is specified earthly will use `ssh` when the ssh-agent is running and has at least one key loaded, and will fallback to using `https` when no ssh-keys are present.